CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 1. Go back to the **recommendations view (2)** under **General (1)** left-pane, type **Auditing (3)** in the search box,.
 Click on the recommendation **Auditing on SQL server should be enabled (4)**.

    > **Note**: If you don't see the above recommendation, that means it is not loaded yet, and it could take up to 24 hours for all the recommendations to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
-You can note down this step number then continue to the next exercise and verify this later.
+You can note down this step number then continue to the next task and verify this later.

     ![](../Images/hyb-ex2-g18.png)